jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (f) the item is one of a group of items, acquired at the same time and from the same supplier, to which the same depreciation rate would apply if they were all treated as items of depreciable property,—
     (i) if subparagraph (ii) does not apply, the total cost for all the items in the group is equal to or less than the threshold value given for the item by subsection (2):
     (ii) if the items generally constitute the person’s trading stock, the total cost for all the items in the group not treated by the person solely as trading stock is equal to or less than the threshold value given for the item by subsection (2).
+Cost not reduced by section DI 6
+(1B) For the purposes of subsection (1)﻿(a), section DI 6 (Relationship to cost, calculations, etc, in other provisions) does not apply to reduce the cost of the item.
 Threshold value for item
 (2) The threshold value for an item is—
   (a) $200, if the item is acquired before 19 May 2005: